 All was now over.
-Nicias could do no more than attempt to save his army of 40,000 men by marching overland in the hope of finding a suitable place in which to take refuge.
-In this extremity of misfortune Nicias displayed a spirit and which. had they energy been brought into play in the early stages, might well have carried him to vic-In the circumstances in tory. which he was now placed they were At the end of the of no avail. sixth day of retreat only 10,000 men remained.
+Nicias could do no more than attempt to save his army of 40,000 men by marching overland in the hope of finding a suitable place in which to take In this extremity of misrefuge. fortune Nicias displayed a spirit and which, had they been brought into play in the early stages. might well have carried him to victhe circumstances in In which he was now placed they were of no avail.
+At the end of the sixth day of retreat only 10,000 men remained.
 Faced with overwhelming odds and surrounded on all sides, Nicias had no option but to surrender unconditionally.